 TIP : Save That Cake Top!

 If you don’t immediately give in to the temptation of snacking on the little domed piece of cake you just cut off, you can use it to create “sand” or “dirt” for your next cake design.
-Dry the cake scraps in an oven on low heat (about 250 degrees for 20-30 minutes).
-When the cake dome has cooled, run it through a food processor with a few pulses.
-Store the cake sand in an airtight container (it should last for about a month).
+Learn how with this step-by-step tutorial!

 Excerpted from Great Cake Decorating, by Erin Gardner.
 Copyright © 2014 by Erin Gardner.
 Published by The Tauton Press.
 Used by permission of the publisher and author.
 All rights reserved.
 Photography © 2014 by Mark Davidson.